rdfostrich/article-swj2020-cobra/content/solution.md

 The goal of this work is to investigate how these problems can be solved, without losing the advantages of aggregated deltas with respect to query execution times.
-As such, we will not achieve any lower ingestion times by reversing our delta chain, as the additions and deletions would simply be reversed.
+As such, we will not achieve any lower ingestion times by reversing our delta chain, as the additions and deletions would just be swapped, but would not be smaller.
 Instead, we aim to reduce overall storage by reducing the number of required snapshots.

 One straightforward way of reducing ingestion time would be